 We have an Eclipse Dev environment running and a

 An analog jack with ADCs and dual DACs.

 GDB debug using openOCD works now where a J-Link debugger plugs into the JTAG jack.

 This board is a versatile Esp8266 based platform with a connector and mounting holes to support general project use or even a configuration for an ArduCam Mini Camera.

-This versatile little Esp8266 based IoT platform holds either an Esp12 or Esp07 module which is a very low cost processor core with Wifi and many built in IO interfaces like I2C, serial and SPI digital interface popular with many sensor chips.
-There is a MicroUSB power input and regulator and a couple LEDs and reset switch also on the board.
+The board uses an Esp12 or Esp07 module low cost processor core with Wifi and many built in IO interfaces like I2C, serial and SPI digital interface popular with many sensor chips.
+There is a MicroUSB power input and regulator and a couple LEDs and reset switch.

 Shown here is the ArduCam compatible configuration using the popular 2MP jpeg camera that operates over SPI and I2C from the Esp12 and uses the OVM2640 image sensor.
 It is running code developed by Johan Kanflo (Thanks!) to form a web based CAM.